Keyang/csvbench/readme.md

 ## Procedure

-All parsers will simply do following
+All parsers (except `lil-csv`) will simply do following

 1. stream in 1.csv and start to parse
+2. get content from 1st column of each row and write to a file

+The `lil-csv` would

+1. read the whole 1.csv without streaming
 2. get content from 1st column of each row and write to a file

 `1.csv` contains 300K lines